 The Town's budgets are adopted as required by the North Carolina General Statutes.
 An annual budget is adopted for the General Fund and the Proprietary Fund.
 All annual appropriations lapse at the fiscal year-end.
-Project ordinances are adopted for the Bond Capital Project Fund, Capital Reserve and Debt Service Fund, Municipal Complex Capital Project Fund, Chestnut Extension Capital Project Fund, Unionville-Indian Trail Road and Sardis Road Intersection Improvement Capital Project Fund, US 74 Multi-Use Path and South Fork Crooked Creek Greenway Project Fund, Indian Trail Road Complete Street Project Fund, and Chestnut Square Field Upgrade/Improvements Capital Project Fund.
+Project ordinances are adopted for the Bond Capital Project Fund, Capital Reserve and Debt Service Fund, Chestnut Extension Capital Project Fund, Unionville-Indian Trail Road and Sardis Road Intersection Improvement Capital Project Fund, US 74 Multi-Use Path and South Fork Crooked Creek Greenway Project Fund, Indian Trail Road Complete Street Project Fund, and Chestnut Square Field Upgrade/Improvements Capital Project Fund.
 All budgets are prepared using the modified accrual basis of accounting.
 Expenditures may not legally exceed appropriations at the functional level for all annually budgeted funds and at the object level for the multi-year funds.
-Amendments are required for any revisions that alter total expenditures of any fund or that change functional appropriations by more than \$5,000.
+The budget officer may transfer amounts between line item expenditures within a department and may transfer amounts up to \$5,000 between departments, including contingency appropriations, within the same fund.
+An official report on such transfers must be made at the next regular meeting of the governing board.
+Amendments are required for all other changes to the budget.
 All amendments must be approved by the governing board.
 During the year, several amendments to the original budget were necessary.
 The budget ordinance must be adopted by July 1 of the fiscal year or the governing board must adopt an interim budget that covers that time until the annual ordinance can be adopted.